willfurnass/sheffield_hpc/parallel/index.rst

 Parallel Computing
 ==================

-Parallel Computing uses more than one *core*.
+Parallel Computing uses more than one core.
 A *core* (also called *processor*) is capable of executing one thread of computation.